enzesi/Reversi/README.md

 Getting Started

 Install all .h, .cc, and Makefile.
 Enter $make to compile and then enter $./reversi to play the game on terminal.
-The following are the commands to play the game
+The following are the commands to play the game:
- $new n to create a new n * n grid with middle 4 squares following the Black-White-Black-White pattern, where n >= 4 and n % 2 = 0.
+1. $new n to create a new n * n grid with middle 4 squares following the Black-White-Black-White pattern, where n >= 4 and n % 2 = 0.
 If there was already an active grid, that grid is destroyed and replaced with the new one.
- $play r c within a game where r and c are two integers, plays a piece at row r, column c of the colour corresponding to the player who's move it is.
+2. $play r c within a game where r and c are two integers, plays a piece at row r, column c of the colour corresponding to the player who's move it is.
 The row and the column both start with number 0.
 If the row and column entered correspond to a cell that already has a piece, or a position outside the grid, then the input is ignored and nothing is done.